The Department of Educational Leadership & Policy Studies offers this degree program.

 The Master’s Program in Administration and Supervision provides a strong foundation of knowledge, skills, real world experience, and innovative research to prepare students to be educational leaders.
 Graduates fill an important need in the community, serving in diverse positions in both public and private educational institutions.
 The degree fulfills requirements for the Texas Standard Principal Certificate.
 However, graduates also pursue positions across the educational community and in business settings.

 Note: This program only accepts applicants in the Spring Semester.
-Please refer to the Program and Deadline Guide for more information.
+Please see the UH COE Admission Deadlines for more information.

 What will I learn?

 The Administration & Supervision program develops professional leadership, ethical, interpersonal and intrapersonal skills.
 Through specialized coursework, preparing for the Texas Examinations of Educator Standards (TExES) Principal (068), and clinical –based internships, students will have the ability to:

 - Work in complex, ambiguous, fast-paced, and often-uncertain contexts unique to schools.

 - Have a high commitment to the safety and dignity of students.

 - Maintain a strong work ethic and a desire “to get things done”.

 - Understand the professional knowledge base for school administration and use it to think reflectively, critically and creatively in dealing with problems and dilemmas.

 - Show confidence in self to (a) be an independent learner, (b) act on informed intuition, (c) know that seldom are there absolutely right answers to the endless situations encountered, and (d) be able to live with the consequences of independent actions.